Lima 3.31

-Lima 3.31 is an upcoming Paraguayan action film directed and written by Marcelo Torcida.
+Lima 3.31 is a 2021 Paraguayan action film directed and written by Marcelo Torcida.
 The film stars Oliver Kolker, Joel Casco, Matias Miranda, Valeria Solis, José Maldonado and María Belén.

 Plot

 In the cheerful Latin America of the 70s an ideological struggle is waged that involves all sectors of society.
 Dictators and revolutionaries use the kidnapping of people as their preferred methodology to impose their ideas.
 Valente, the son of a powerful businessman, makes a living working for an insurance company specializing in kidnappings.
 His mission is to bring the victims to safety.